glotzerlab/hoomd-blue/sphinx-doc/features.rst

 parameter (within floating point precision), but the parameters have a large impact on performance.

 Check to see whether tuning is complete with the `is_tuning_complete
-<hoomd.Operations.is_tuning_complete>` method in your simulation's `Operations <hoomd.Operations>`.
+<hoomd.Operations.is_tuning_complete>` attribute of your simulation's `Operations
+<hoomd.Operations>`.
 For example, use this to run timed benchmarks after the performance stabilizes.

 The optimal parameters can depend on the number of particles in the simulation and the density, and may vary weakly with other system properties.
 To maintain peak performance, call